a0a7/GreggRecognition/paper/paper.md

 systems for other written languages—thus presenting possible benefits for the preservation of world languages and cultures.

+GreggRecognition, a novel deep learning approach to handwritten text recognition of Gregg shorthand was developed to meet this need.
+GreggRecognition is based on the Gated Recurrent Unit (GRU) architecture, and was developed using the Pytorch framework.
+It was trained on the Gregg-1916 dataset introduced by Zhai et. al. in 2018, comprising greater than 16,000 Gregg shorthand words [@zhai2018].

 # Acknowledgements

 We acknowledge non-financial support from Patricia Price, Gus Davidson, Zackary Pace and Henry Doten during the development of this project as part of the Minnetonka Research program.